-The Peace and Conflict Studies (PCON) Program recognizes and supports outstanding student work with several fellowships and awards.
+The Peace and Conflict Studies (PCON) Program recognizes and supports outstanding student work with a generous fellowship and several awards.

 Awards